Clicky

 Vacuum sealed dehydrated food shelf life?

 The question of how long does vacuum sealed food last is a valid question and it depends on the type of foods dried.
-Foods with a naturally lower moisture content will last longer than its more-moist counterparts.
+Foods with a naturally lower moisture content will last longer than food with a naturally higher moisture content (think oranges vs cabbage).

-Shelf life of vacuum sealed dehydrated food: A quick comparison
+Here's a quick comparison of the shelf life of vacuum sealed dehydrated food:

 Naturally dry foods: